Trinity (Andrei Rublev): History

 According to the Trinity Lavra of St. Sergius archives, the icon was kept in the Trinity Cathedral since 1575.
 It took the main place (to the right of the royal doors) in the bottom tier of the iconostasis.
 It was one of the most revered icons in the monastery, attracting generous donations from the reigning monarchs (first Ivan the Terrible, then Boris Godunov and his family), but the main object of veneration in the monastery was Sergius of Radonezh's relics.
 Until the end of 1904, The Trinity was hidden from the eyes under the heavy golden riza, which left only the faces and the hands of the angels (the so-called "face image") open.

 At the turn of the 19th and 20th century, Russian iconography was "discovered" by art historians as a form of art.
 Icons were taken out of the rizas that used to cover them almost completely except for faces and hands, and then cleaned.
-The clearing was necessary because the icons were traditionally coated with a layer of drying oil.
+The cleaning was necessary because the icons were traditionally coated with a layer of drying oil.
 Under normal conditions, the drying oil fully darkened in 30–90 years.
 A new icon could be painted over the darkened layer.
 Usually, it had the same theme but the style was changed accordingly to the new aesthetic principles of that time.
 In some cases, the new painter kept the proportions and the composition of the original, but in other cases, the painter copied the theme but made adjustments to the proportions of the figures and the poses and changed other details.
 It was called the "icon renewal" (поновление икон).
 The Trinity was under "renewal" four or five times.
 The first renewal probably happened during the tsardom of Boris Godunov.
 The next was most likely finished by 1635, with the renewal of all monumental paintings and the iconostasis of the Trinity Lavra.
 Art historians attribute most of the damage of the layer of paint to that period.
 The damage done by pumice is especially visible on the angels' clothing and the background.
 The Trinity was further renewed in 1777 at the times of the Metropolitan Platon, when the whole iconostasis was remade.
 Vasily Guryanov stated that it was renewed two more times in 1835 and 1854: by the Palekh school painters and by the artist I. M. Malyshev, respectively.